Enton-72/testTagRelease/README.md

 # testTagRelease
-Project for testing access-setup-nodes "ton_access_setup_updater" script.
+Project for testing gh script.
 On tag released